Flipped classroom: Homework compliance

 Flipped learning requires students to watch videos or explore other course content before class.
 It can be a challenge to ensure that students are actually watching the pre-class videos.
 Students skipping the pre-class videos and coming unprepared to class have a negative effect on in-classroom activities.
 Strategies such limiting videos to 6 minutes and pre-class activities to 20 minutes help students stay engaged and feel less overwhelmed.
 Teachers have also used strategies of including a learning management system or designing follow up quizzes to video content to encourage student engagement.

 Increased preparation

 Teachers may find challenges with this model as well.
 Increased preparation time is initially likely- needed, as creating high quality videos requires teachers to contribute significant time and effort outside of regular teaching responsibilities.
 Additional funding may also be required to procure training for teachers to navigate computer technologies involved in the successful implementation of the inverted model.
+An IRRODL review identifies the challenges of Flipped learning requiring an increased workload for instructors.
+This means more preparation time, more planning, and more technological setup.
+Students also show resistance and adaptation difficulties.
+Students often struggle with adjusting to pre‑class preparation such as managing time with the shift from passive to active learning.